MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-defaulttile.md

 # uap:DefaultTile (Windows 10)

-The default tile that represents the app on the Start screen.
-This tile is displayed when the app is first installed, before it has received any update notifications.
-When a tile has no notifications to show, the tile reverts to this default.
+The default tile that represents your app on the Start screen.
+The icons specified here are displayed when your app is not showing tile notifications.
+To dynamically change the appearance of your tile and display relevant live content, see [Send a local tile notification](https://docs.microsoft.com/windows/uwp/controls-and-patterns/tiles-and-notifications-sending-a-local-tile-notification).

 ## Element hierarchy